Frequently Asked Questions β

 If any of this is essential for your project, consider buying GMRoomPack by YellowAfterlife, the OG library that inspired GMRoomLoader.
 It works directly with room .yy files, which allows for both modding and rather trivial live reloading.

-πŸ“ I'm loading a room and I think it works, but I can't see some (or all) of the loaded elements.
-How can I fix that?
+I'm loading a room and I think it works, but I can't see some (or all) of the loaded elements.
+How can I fix that? β

 Mind your depth!
-GMRoomLoader creates room layers at the exact depths assigned in the Room Editor.
-If the room you're loading other rooms into has a few layers, make sure to manage their depths so they are either in front or behind loaded layers, depending on your use case.
+GMRoomLoader creates layers at the exact depths assigned in the Room Editor.
+If your host room has existing layers, make sure to manage depths so loaded layers appear either in front of or behind them, depending on your use case.

-The good news is layer depths are easily adjustable and you're not locked into those default depths from the loaded room.
+The good news is layer depths are easily adjustable and you're not stuck with the default depths from the loaded room.
 Check out the Payload Depth section to see how you can shift depths for loaded layers.

-πŸ“ My rooms have instances with Variable Definitions and Creation Code.
-Does GMRoomLoader support those?
+My rooms have instances with Variable Definitions and Creation Code.
+Does GMRoomLoader support those? β

 It does! room_get_info() provides both as scripts for GMRoomLoader to use.